The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 There are multiple ways to save some money on your trip to Rome.
 However, sometimes getting cheaper train fares means you have to be flexible with your time.
 Sometimes there are cheap tickets from Paris to Rome, but you can’t always choose the day cheap tickets are available.
 TGV occasionally provides discounts.
 Therefore, if you are flexible with your travel dates, you can get a discounted ticket.
 Also, booking your ticket early can save you money, as tickets become rare, the prices go up.
 Watch for discounts for students or senior travelers as well.
 Cheap train tickets can be found when slower trains are used.
 If the trip is slower and makes more stops, then the tickets will be cheaper.

-Travel between Paris, France and Rome, Italy by train is: Partially open.
+Travel between Paris, France and Rome, Italy by train is: Unrestricted.

 Conditions of entry:

-The information above was last checked on 9/27/21.
-Remember to review the latest COVID-19 travel safety regulations for your train to Rome from Paris as this information can change.
+The information above was last checked on 9/26/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Rome from Paris before traveling.

 The government of France has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/26/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Paris from Rome closer to your date of departure here here.
+Last checked on 10/1/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Paris from Rome.

-When taking the train from Paris to Rome, you can choose to depart from train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Your route can end in train stations such as Roma Termini, Roma Tiburtina and Roma Ostiense.
+When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Rome, your train can arrive in train stations including Roma Termini, Roma Tiburtina and Roma Ostiense.

-Omio customers who travel this route most frequently depart from Paris Gare de Lyon and arrive in Roma Termini.
+Omio customers traveling this route book their trains from Paris Gare de Lyon to Roma Termini.